AramLF/brbinstall/flavor/neomint/README.md

 ### Technical Requirements
 gnome-terminal with 'flue' profile
-Set the mirrors beforehand (and all welcome's setup)
+Set the mirrors beforehand, all welcome's setups and first basic setups

 ### Remaining Installation
 Will be displayed at the end of the script